Classic (Joe McElderry album): Background and production

+Promotion

 During the first half of August, McElderry did a radio tour, visiting various radio stations around the country to promote the album.
 "Dance with My Father" and "Over the Rainbow" received their first play during this time.

+McElderry performed on QVC on 18 August.
 "She was Beautiful" was released as a free download through his official newsletter.

-"Hear My Prayer" is an English version of "Nessun dorma" written specially for McElderry; the original Italian version is included as a bonus track.

-McElderry performed on QVC on 18 August.

 A music video was filmed for "Time to Say Goodbye", the video was filmed in Hackney on 8 August 2011, during the 2011 England riots.
 The music video was released on 22 August, the album's release date.
 A stripped live performance was used as the music video for "Dance with My Father".
 The video premiered on Entertainment Focus on 13 September 2011.
 A third music video was made for "Solitaire".
 The video features behind the scenes footage and a performance shot from where the "Dance with My Father" video was filmed, this time though, the video is in black and white.

-Reception
+Critical reception

 On 15 August 2011, Shields Gazette praised the album, saying "the balladeer is back and, with every listen, Classic gets better and better!."
 Jamie Tabberer of Gay Times also praised the album, saying "A year on from his massively underrated debut Wide Awake and fresh from Popstar to Operastar victory Joe's poised to release his sophomore effort.
 It's an album that does exactly what it says on the tin; a sophisticated, meticulously chosen collection of classic, classy, emotive anthems."
 Heat magazine gave the album 4/5 stars, saying "Joe's debut Wide Awake may have been one of the most underrated pop albums ever, but after his storming victory on PTO, he has turned his talents to singing rousing opera tunes- and crikey, does that boy have a voice."

-Classic entered at number two in the UK.
-Within 10 days after the release, the album received a gold certification.
-On 7 September 2011, during an appearance on the Alan Titchmarsh Show which was broadcast the following day, McElderry was presented with his official gold disc by his grandmother, Hilda Joyce.